Roy Moore sexual misconduct allegations

 In November 2017, multiple women made allegations of sexual misconduct against Roy Moore, a former chief justice of the Alabama Supreme Court and the Republican nominee in the U.S. Senate special election scheduled for the following month.
 Three women alleged that he had sexually assaulted them, two of whom were minors at the time while Moore was then in his 30s.
 Six other women recalled Moore pursuing romantic relationships or engaging in inappropriate or unwanted behavior with them while they were between the ages of 14 and 22.

 Moore denied the allegations of sexual assault.
 On November 10, he acknowledged having known two of the women.
 Two weeks later, he said that he did "not know any of these women," and he "did not date any of these women" and had "not engaged in any sexual misconduct with anyone".

 Prominent Republicans such as John McCain, Mitt Romney, Paul Ryan, and Mitch McConnell called for Moore to drop out of the race after the allegations were reported.
 When these allegations were reported, it was too late for Moore's name to be removed from the ballot.

 President Donald Trump, however, endorsed Moore and accepted his denials.
 Alabama Republicans largely defended Moore.
 The Republican National Committee initially cut ties with Moore after the allegations were reported but later restored funding to his campaign.
 Moore lost the Senate special election to Democratic candidate Doug Jones in what was considered an upset in the deeply Republican state.
 In the year following the allegations, no criminal charges were issued against Moore and the issue lost public attention.

 One of the accusers, Leigh Corfman, filed a defamation lawsuit against Moore in January 2018 because he had said that her accusation was "false and malicious".
 Moore filed a defamation suit against Corfman and four others in April 2018.
-On August 13, 2022, Roy Moore was awarded $8.2 million in a defamation lawsuit against the Democratic-aligned Senate Majority PAC by a jury trial; the case is currently on appeal.
+On August 13, 2022, Roy Moore was awarded $8.2 million in a defamation lawsuit against the Democratic-aligned Senate Majority PAC by a jury trial.
+However, on April 24, 2026, the 11th U.S. Circuit Court of Appeals vacated the judgment in Moore's favor and directed the trial court to enter judgment for the Senate Majority PAC.